 How to Make Practice Permanent

 Finally, you can hire a competent coach such as myself.
-I’m opening my coaching program to a select few gentlemen and women who want to work with me to achieve their fitness goals of nailing a specific lift, hitting a weight goal, or even wanting a program tailored to their needs and goals that they can follow.
+I’m opening my coaching program to a select few Blue Collar Business Leaders who want to get in the best shape of their lives.